Final report for ENC21-208

 Education

-The work of this project will be performed predominantly by FLAG's experienced attorney staff.
-FLAG staff will coordinate and compile the educational materials and will be primary presenters for the series of real-time, interactive webinars.
-Staff of the partner organizations will work with FLAG to develop and implement a plan for outreach, including advertising the availability of training webinars to ensure participation from a broad range of constituents, and will publicize the availability of recorded webinars and educational materials to targeted sustainable farmer and producer populations in Minnesota.
+The work of this project was performed predominantly by FLAG's experienced attorney staff.
+FLAG staff coordinated and compiled the educational materials and will be primary presenters for the series of real-time, interactive webinars.
+Staff of the partner organizations worked with FLAG to develop and implement a plan for outreach, including advertising the availability of training webinars to ensure participation from a broad range of constituents, and will publicize the availability of recorded webinars and educational materials to targeted sustainable farmer and producer populations in Minnesota.

 Education & Outreach Initiatives